jklayman/DSC-232-Project/README.md

 What makes this dataset especially compelling is its relevance not only to game developers but also to researchers in natural language processing, behavioral analytics, and recommendation systems.
 A well-performing predictive model built on this data could help platforms like Steam automatically detect spam or troll reviews, recommend games more intelligently, or highlight trending titles based on authentic positive feedback.
 Additionally, identifying which variables most influence sentiment, such as playtime, purchase behavior, or review formatting, provides actionable insight into user engagement and content quality.

-The broader impact of this project extends beyong gaming.
+The broader impact of this project extends beyond gaming.
 Techniques developed here can be applied to other domains where user feedback shapes product visibility and platform trust, such as Amazon, Yelp, or social media.
 Building a reliable, interpretable sentiment classifier supports the creation of safer, more personalized, and data-informed digital environments.

 [Here is our raw dataset](https://www.kaggle.com/datasets/kieranpoc/steam-reviews).